My third and final day at Øredev 2012 offered some really nice talks, as well as a really crappy one.

 Felix started developing node.js way back in 2009.
 He decided to ditch what tech he used before and went all in on node.
 Today, he clearly thinks that it was the right thing to do, despite being bleeding edge is sometimes exhausting.

 Felix’s talk was extremely entertaining.
 He used a Parrot AR drone 2.0, and used its open api to control it from a simple web page that he live-coded in node and express.
-The page fetched and displayed sensor data and current controls from the drone, then posted new controls to the drone from a simple web ui.
+The page fetched and displayed sensor data and current controls from the drone, then posted new controls to the drone from a simple web-based UI.
 Using sockets to control the drone, he then sent it away to attack my colleague.

 This was a fun talk, despite some network problems that also affected some other speakers (Øredev, please give the speakers a private network next year).